jkwoods/FHE-DGHV/README.md

 GMP, The GNU Multiple Precision Arithmetic Library https://gmplib.org/ <br />

 ```
-./configure --enable-cxx   //more complex options for specific processors/ISAs are available through the GMP manual
+./configure --enable-cxx   //more complex options for specific processors/ISAs are
+                           //available through the GMP manual; reccomended you choose
+                           //something specific to your system
 make
 make check
 make install